Spleen Pancreas And Liver Question And Answers

 • The apex of inverted ‘V’ lies over the left ureter at the point of termination of left common iliac artery

-• Left limb of inverted ’V’ have an attachment along the upper half of left external iliac artery
+• Left limb of inverted ’V’ has an attachment along the upper half of left external iliac artery

 • Right limb is directed downwards and medially from the apex towards the median plane up to the level of S3 and is attached to the posterior pelvic wall.